Particle Insertion Hydration¶

 where for each inserted atom i

 and the mixing rule for Van der Waals diameters and binding energy between different atoms uses the geometric mean for atoms pairs where one or more of the atoms is inserted but retains the mixing rule for atoms already present.
-The dependence of \sigma on \lambda has the consequence that the mean \sigma between a pair of inserted atoms scales as \lambda, but scales as \sqrt{\lambda} when one atom in the pair is inserted and the other is already present.
-The dependence of math:epsilon on \lambda ensures that forces behave regularly when \lambda is very small.
+The dependence of on has the consequence that the mean between a pair of inserted atoms scales as , but scales as when one atom in the pair is inserted and the other is already present.
+The dependence of math:epsilon on ensures that forces behave regularly when is very small.
 These choices of perturbations guarantees that the particle insertion and deletion catastrophes are avoided.
 Regarding electrostatic interactions, the exponent p allows the rate of convergence electrostatic interactions to zero to be faster than the rate at which that the effective diameters between corresponding Lennard Jones atoms go to zero, so as to ensure divergences are avoided.
 Currently p = 1.5.
-The spring constants for harmonic, angular and torsional interactions involving inserted atoms are currently simply multiplied by \lambda.It is also possible to replace bond, angle and torsional interactions involving only inserted atoms with shake constraints.
+The spring constants for harmonic, angular and torsional interactions involving inserted atoms are currently simply multiplied by .It is also possible to replace bond, angle and torsional interactions involving only inserted atoms with shake constraints.
 In such cases, the shake constraints are continuously on.
 For cases where arithmetic sum rules apply to the original system, an additional lambda bases perturbation stage can be applied to transform geometric mean based mixing rules for Lennard Jones interactions to arithmetic mean rules governing interactions between inserted atoms or inserted atoms and original atoms.

 At the core of the PI core module there are four functions/codes.
 The first written in python generates the interpolation points which are the zero’s of suitably transformed Chebyshev functions.